uw-thalesians/perceptia-servers/gateway/README.md

 `-MsSqlPort` (string) which is the port the docker container should listen for requests on and send to the mssql server, default value is: "1433",

+`-MsSqlPortPublish` (string) which is the port to publish the mssql container if run by this script, default is: "1401"

 `-MsSqlScheme` (string) which is the URL type scheme used to connect to the mssql database server, default value is: "sqlserver"

 `-MsSqlUsername` (string) which is the username used to connect to the mssql database server, default value is: "sa"